View Current

 (1) This Policy:

-1. Provides for the University to award honorary titles and awards;
+1. provides for the University of Wollongong (the University) to award honorary awards;

-2. Sets out the principles and criteria that apply for such honorary titles and awards; and
+2. sets out the principles and criteria that apply for such honorary awards; and

-3. Sets out the privileges which may be associated with honorary titles and awards.
+3. sets out the privileges which may be associated with honorary awards.

 Top of Page